Skip to main content

 Should You Book 45 Jermyn St?

 Getting a table here is easier than you might expect for a Michelin Plate-recognised address in the heart of St James's.
 Bookings are moderately competitive, not a monthly scramble, which means this is one of central London's more accessible all-day brasseries operating at this standard.
-The harder question is whether it deserves your attention at all — and the answer, for the right occasion, is yes.
+The harder question is whether it deserves your attention at all; and the answer, for the right occasion, is yes.

 45 Jermyn St sits within Fortnum & Mason's orbit but operates with its own entrance on Jermyn Street and its own identity.
-It replaced the much-loved Fortnum's Fountain, and that legacy is still visible in the dessert menu: ice cream coupes, floats, and a knickerbocker glory that feel less like nostalgia and more like deliberate positioning.
+It replaced the much-loved Fortnum's Fountain, that legacy is still visible in the dessert menu: ice cream coupes, floats, a knickerbocker glory that feel less like nostalgia and more like deliberate positioning.
 The kitchen has moved forward while keeping the touches that made the Fountain feel like a London institution worth preserving.

 The Room and the Bar

 The visual case for booking is made the moment you walk in.
-Striking red banquettes run through a high-ceilinged room, the centrepiece is a large marble-topped bar, and the lighting sits at the brightness level that actually lets you see your food and your guests without squinting.
+Striking red banquettes run through a high-ceilinged room, the centrepiece is a large marble-topped bar, the lighting sits at the brightness level that actually lets you see your food and your guests without squinting.
 It is smart without requiring a tie, dressed without feeling stiff.
 For a business lunch or a celebratory dinner in this part of London, the room does a great deal of the work for you.

 The marble bar is worth your attention beyond its looks.
-The cocktail menu here is genuinely considered, not a generic list of classics dressed up with house names, and the by-the-glass wine selection is backed by a sommelier whose advice is reportedly worth taking.
-If you are sitting two, the bar seats are the sharpest angle in the room: you get the energy of the space, a front-row view of the drinks program, and the kind of loosely theatrical service that suits a first date or a celebration drink that extends into dinner.
+The cocktail menu here is genuinely considered, not a generic list of classics dressed up with house names, the by-the-glass wine selection is backed by a sommelier whose advice is reportedly worth taking.
+If you are sitting two, the bar seats are the sharpest angle in the room: you get the energy of the space, a front-row view of the drinks program, the kind of loosely theatrical service that suits a first date or a celebration drink that extends into dinner.
 Note that wine mark-ups are on the high side, so let the sommelier steer you rather than defaulting to a bottle you recognise.

 What to Eat

 Menu covers more ground than a traditional brasserie would risk.
 The British classics are the anchor: steak tartare, Dover sole meunière, calf's liver with onions and bacon.
-These are the dishes to order if you want to understand what the kitchen can do, and both the beef Wellington and the lobster spaghetti are finished tableside, which adds a layer of occasion that the room already earns.
+These are the dishes to order if you want to understand what the kitchen can do, both the beef Wellington and the lobster spaghetti are finished tableside, which adds a layer of occasion that the room already earns.

 But the menu also pushes outward.
 Venison and mushroom dumplings with bone broth, ginger and chilli sit alongside oscietra caviar and Scotch woodcock.
 An artichoke and golden beetroot salad with cashew-nut ricotta and tiger's milk reads as the kind of modern addition that could feel incongruous but apparently does not.
 The kitchen's ability to hold European and British registers simultaneously, without the menu feeling incoherent, is the thing the Michelin Plate recognises.
 Desserts lean into the Fountain heritage: the knickerbocker glory and chai-spiced custard tart with yoghurt and honey sorbet are both worth ordering.